vileppanen/cypress-example/README.md

 ### visual-percy

-This folder inhabits visual tests that take snapshots and store them in [Percy](https://percy.io/) (a platform for automating visual validation, that can be hooked into CI pipelines and GitHub).
+This folder inhabits visual tests that integrate with Percy.

 ## Usage